openMetadataInitiative/openMINDS_MATLAB/docs/tutorials/crewMemberCollection.md

                'affiliation', openminds.core.Affiliation('memberOf', consortia(person.memberOf) )); %#ok<SAGROW>
 end
 ```
+# Add instances to collection and export collection

 Now that we have all the instances, we can add them to the <samp>collection</samp>.
 It is sufficient to add the <samp>Person</samp> instances because the collection will autmatically detect linked and embedded instances and add them automatically to the <samp>Nodes</samp> property.